Diabetes In Men: Early Signs And Symptoms To Look Out For

 5. Increased appetite

-Disordered eating behaviours and eating disorders are commonly linked to diabetes, especially in men, type 2 patients and minorities.
+Disordered eating behaviours and eating disorders are commonly linked to diabetes, especially in men and type 2 diabetes patients.
 When the glucose levels spike, the body decides to produce high levels of insulin to bring down the glucose.
 High insulin levels, alternatively cause increased appetite, thus causing weight gain due to an increase in the diet.
 If you tend to observe an uncalled increase in appetite, you should get it checked early enough.
 [5]

 6. Damage to the nervous system